NREL/rdtools/README.md

 ## Degradation Results

-RdTools output shows filtered historical data along with a linear trend line.
-However, the most accurate estimate of degradation over the analysis period in question is the Year-on-year (YOY) distribution, which is a normal distribution, the central tendancy of which is the most representative degradation rate.
-Distribution width provides information about the accuracy of the analysis.
+The preferred method for degradation rate estimation is the year-on-year (YOY) approach, available in `degradation.degradation_year_on_year`.
+The YOY calculation yields in a distribution of degradation rates, the central tendency of which is the most representative of the true degradation.
+The width of the distribution provides information about the uncertainty in the estimate via a bootstrap calculation.
+The [example notebook](https://github.com/NREL/rdtools/blob/master/docs/degradation_example.ipynb) uses the output of `degradation.degradation_year_on_year` to visualize the calculation.

 <img src="./screenshots/Clearsky_result.png" width="600" height="456" alt="RdTools Result"/>